halostatue/stars/README.md

 *   [jaegertracing/jaeger](https://github.com/jaegertracing/jaeger) - CNCF Jaeger, a Distributed Tracing Platform
 *   [ory/hydra](https://github.com/ory/hydra) - OpenID Certified™ OpenID Connect and OAuth Provider written in Go - cloud native, security-first, open source API security for your infrastructure.
 SDKs for any language.
 Works with Hardware Security Modules.
 Compatible with MITREid.
 *   [tmc/pqstream](https://github.com/tmc/pqstream) - pqstream turns your postgres database into an event stream
-*   [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for Postgres
+*   [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
 *   [muesli/smartcrop](https://github.com/muesli/smartcrop) - smartcrop finds good image crops for arbitrary crop sizes
 *   [d4l3k/go-pry](https://github.com/d4l3k/go-pry) - An interactive REPL for Go that allows you to drop into your code at any point.
 *   [wcharczuk/go-chart](https://github.com/wcharczuk/go-chart) - go chart is a basic charting library in go.